Mercy-nenoh/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that delete all files in the current working directoy that end with the character ~
+Script that deletes all files in the current directory that ends with characte ~